General Transcription - Work From Home. Free job listings. Real Companies.

 No experience?
 Transcribe Anywhere offers a free online course in general transcription (and legal transcription).
 Check them out.

 You can also try freelance sites such as Guru and Upwork where you bid on jobs that match your skills and qualifications.
 If you do win a project, do not back out of it or abandon the project.
 Do the best job you can and proofread your work before submission.
 This will ensure that you get positive feedback which will help you get more projects and make more money.
 Remember, you work for the client, not for yourself, so be sure to do exactly what the client asks when the client asks you to do it.

 You can apply with one or more of the companies I've listed in this article.
 You will have to take and pass one or more tests to prove you have the skills and experience necessary for the job.

 General transcription is not for everyone, but it is a good opportunity for stay-at-home moms, retirees, and disabled individuals to make extra money.
-However, as previously discussed, it is a lot tougher than most people think.
+It is a lot tougher than most people think.
 It is not an "easy money" job.
 It's not simple typing.
 It's not brainless work.
-You must have skills, talent, and professionalism.
+You must have skills, talent, intelligence, and professionalism.
 Just because it's a work-from-home job doesn't mean it's not a real job.
 It is a real job that requires real skills and real discipline.

 © 2014 transcriptionjobs